mcanouil/quarto-issues-experiments/README.md

-# Quarto Issues
+# Quarto Issues & Experiments

-A repository of reproducible examples of [Quarto](https://quarto.org) issues.
+A repository of reproducible examples of [Quarto](https://quarto.org) issues and experiments.